ookiineko/random_PKGBUILDs/krkrsdl2-git/README.txt

-* use clang and libc++ to avoid libstdc++ assertion crashes
+* use clang and libc++ to avoid libstdc++ assertion crashes on archlinux

-* vorbis decoder patch kanged from kirikiroid2 as replacement of the wuvorbis plugin on Windows (probably useful to get some simple krkr2 games to work)
+* vorbis decoder (as a replacement of the wuvorbis plugin on Windows) and KAGParser patches kanged from Kirikiroid2 (probably useful when porting some KRKRZ games to krkrsdl2)